The Return of Christ

 In other words – The Evangelization of the unconverted Jews will still be in progress at the time of the return of Jesus.
 Let us not forget that the State of Israel came into being in 1948.

-16:27-28 “For the Son of man shall come in the glory
+16:27-28 “For the Son of man shall come in the glory of his Father with his angels:

-of his Father with his angels: and then will he render to every man according to his works.
-Amen I
+and then will he render to every man according to his works.
+Amen I say to you, there are some of

-say to you, there are some of them that stand here, that shall not taste death, till they see the
+them that stand here, that shall not taste death, till they see the Son of man coming in his

 First Jesus is talking about the Final Judgment, then He is referring to His transfiguration where